queer-community-allies/queer-community-allies/events/index.md

 - Our 1st Birthday!
 7/20 @ 6-10pm Picnic & Pool Party at the Lehi Legacy Center.
 More details to come.

 Check out our social media pages for photos from fun past events!
-(Kickoff picnic, chilling at Provo Pride, fall break bowling, hanging out at roller derby...)
+(Kickoff picnic, chilling at Provo Pride, fall break bowling, hanging out at roller derby, art night...)

 Queer Community Allies is a mobile support system (and we don't get enough funds yet to have a physical space), so we only occasionally host events.
 If you want to be involved and help plan events, AND know of a free or inexpensive place to host them, please reach out and let us know!
 We're always looking for volunteers who can invest multiple hours each month to help run on-going projects.